beeware/toga/docs/how-to/contribute/code.rst

 For more information about fragment types see `News Fragments
 <https://towncrier.readthedocs.io/en/stable/tutorial.html#creating-news-fragments>`__,

 You can also see existing examples of news fragments in the ``changes/`` folder.
+If the folder is empty, it's because it's cleaned up on every release.
+Try some commit before the release itself.

 It's not just about coverage!
 -----------------------------